daring-fox-2019/e-commerce/README.md

     - status: `401`:
       ```json
       {
-        "message": "unauthorized to access",
+        "message": "unauthorized to access"
       }
       ```
     - status: `404`:
       ```json
         {
-          "message": "data not found",
+          "message": "data not found"
         }
       ```

-- **DELETE ARTICLE BY ID**
+- **DELETE PRODUCT BY ID**
   - Notes:
     - Authorization: only admin can access
   - URL(s):